Terradue/doc-developer-sandbox/source/start/laboratory/index.rst

 Prerequisites
 -------------

-- You received an e-mail with subject "Developer Cloud Sandboxes service  -  Invitation to register",
+- You received an e-mail with the subject "Developer Cloud Sandboxes service  -  Invitation to register".
-- You filled a registration form, following the instructions in the invitation e-mail,
+- You filled a registration form, following the instructions in the invitation e-mail.
 - Your registration was approved, and you received an e-mail from ca@terradue.com with subject "Your Terradue certificate is ready to download".

 Download your Certificate in PFX format